shivasiddharth/GassistPi/README.md

 sudo /home/pi/GassistPi/scripts/service-installer.sh
 ```

-4. Enable the services - **Pi3 and Armv7 users, enable the "gassistpi-ok-ggogle.service" and Pi Zero, Pi A and Pi 1 B+ users, enable "gassistpi-push-button.service"**
+4. Enable the services - **Pi3 and Armv7 users, enable the "gassistpi-ok-google.service".
+Pi Zero, Pi A and Pi 1 B+ users, enable "gassistpi-push-button.service.
+If you are running on other platforms you can try and see which of the services works for you(try to start them manually first, see the "MANUALLY START THE ASSISTANT" section down below), On x86 computers both services were tested and working"**
 **To stop music playback using a pushbutton connected to GPIO 23 enable stopbutton.service**
 ```
 sudo systemctl enable gassistpi-ok-google.service